stuartelimu/stuartelimu.github.io/_posts/2025-12-29-how-to-add-dnd-mode-to-omarchy.md

 ---
 layout: post
-title: How to add DND mode to Omarchy.
+title: How to add DND mode to Omarchy
 ---
 I have been using web apps in Omarchy for all of the messaging apps that I use.
 Unfortunately there's no built in way to mute the desktop notifications other than disabling them from the web app settings from the browser.
 This approach isn't sustainable if you've a couple of web apps.